jbyard/garden/README.md

 PGUSER=joshb PGDATABASE=fishpoopfarms make install
 ```

-### Docker Installation
+### Running with Docker

-You will need to edit the .env file for postgres container to use.
+You will need to set which postgres container to use in the .env file.

-From a terminal run `docker-compose up` where the docker-compose.yml is located.
-Visual Studio users can right-click the docker-compose.yml and to bring the app up.
+From a terminal run `docker-compose up` where the docker-compose.yml is
+located.
+Visual Studio users can right-click the docker-compose.yml and to
+bring the app up.

-Note the src/ directory is synced to the webserver so there is no need to relaunch containers during development to test changes.
+Note the src/ directory is synced to the webserver so there is no need to
+relaunch containers during development to test changes.

 <br>

 #### Multiple Domains

-To map the server_name in the site.conf file, linux users will want to add entries to their `/etc/hosts` file.
+To map the server_name in the site.conf file, linux users will want to add
+entries to their `/etc/hosts` file.
 Windows users can edit
 `C:\Windows\System32\drivers\etc\hosts` to modify dns.

 ```